Enderspearl184/roblox-brick-hill/README.md

+DIFFERENT BETTER VERSION THAT ACTUALLY TRIES TO EMULATE A NORMAL CLIENT SO IT CAN JOIN ALMOST ANY BRICK HILL GAME AT (HERE)[https://github.com/Enderspearl184/roblox-brick-hill-socket]
-OTHER AND BETTER VERSION AT (HERE)[https://github.com/Enderspearl184/roblox-brick-hill-socket] How to get it running:
+How to get it running:
 # step 1: node-hill